For our school community the IMC staff will:

 - Students are required to present their ID card that contains their individualized barcode at the circulation desk to check out materials.

-- Students may check out a maximum of four items.
+- Students may check out a maximum of five items.

 - Books circulate for three weeks and may be renewed.